Our Practice Areas

 The state of New Jersey considers driving under the influence (DUI) of marijuana a criminal offense.
 In imposing penalties for DUI marijuana, New Jersey applies the same laws that govern driving under the influence of alcohol with a blood alcohol concentration (BAC) or 0.10% or more.

-New Jersey penalties for driving under the influence (DUI) of marijuana include the following:
+New Jersey penalties for driving under the influence (DUI) of marijuana for a first offense include the following:

 - Jail time of up to 30 days